mostafaadel7/final-project/README.md

-# AWS Infrastructure Deployment and Web Application Hosting
+# AWS Infrastructure Deployment and Web Application Hosting.

 ## Project Overview
 This project demonstrates the deployment of a scalable, secure, and highly available web application using AWS services.
 The infrastructure is managed using Infrastructure as Code (IaC) principles.